Taiyō Matsumoto: Themes

 The manga he produced covers a variety of topics, from sports manga to family comedies to science fiction epics.
 Manga critic Natsume Fusanosuke divided his manga series in 2021 into different distinct categories: Manga like Zero, Hanaotoko and Ping Pong that work within the artistic framework of shōnen manga and seinen manga and that were developed with the pressure of editors in mind that wanted him to fit into the industry's standards.
 However, dystopian science-fiction manga like Tekkonkinkreet and No. 5 as well as the autobiographical orphanage story Sunny in a lot of ways break with many conventions of the manga industry's norms.
 Fusanosuke analyzes that these manga follow a path that has been developed after the success of Katsuhiro Otomo and are influenced by French bande dessinée.

-His worldbuilding often, for example in No 5 and Takemitsuzamurai, includes with emotionally expressive animals— who observe the action with equal narrative weight as the human characters.
-This constant decentering, according to Sean McTiernan, introduces a kind of “planet-building,” shifting focus from protagonist drama to ambient life, undermining the usual ego-centric logic of genre fiction.
+His worldbuilding often, for example in No 5 and Takemitsu Zamurai, includes with emotionally expressive animals— who observe the action with equal narrative weight as the human characters.
+This constant decentering, according to Sean McTiernan, introduces a kind of "planet-building," shifting focus from protagonist drama to ambient life, undermining the usual ego-centric logic of genre fiction.

 His work is seen as "meta manga", often criticizing the genres within which they operate.
-The manga Takemitsuzamurai breaks with traditions of historical samurai stories by highlighting inner psychology of characters and avoiding normalized depictions of violence.
+The manga Takemitsu Zamurai breaks with traditions of historical samurai stories by highlighting inner psychology of characters and avoiding normalized depictions of violence.

 Visual style

 Matsumoto draws free-hand, with sketchy wavering lines.
-His lines are, according to Natsume Fusanosuke, often messy, aggressive, and “ugly”, conveying not beauty but psychological friction and intensity.
-This aligns with what Fusanosuke terms arasa (荒さ, roughness) and bōryokusei (暴力性, violence), key terms in Japanese art criticism that point to Matsumoto’s deliberate embrace of disorder and raw emotion.
+His lines are, according to Natsume Fusanosuke, often messy, aggressive, and "ugly", conveying not beauty but psychological friction and intensity.
+This aligns with what Fusanosuke terms arasa (荒さ, roughness) and bōryokusei (暴力性, violence), key terms in Japanese art criticism that point to Matsumoto's deliberate embrace of disorder and raw emotion.

 Matsumoto uses skewed angles, contorted facial expressions, and cramped compositions to evoke sensations that go beyond narrative clarity.
-As Fusanosuke writes, “his drawings may be hard to read, but they leave an impact.”
-Panels often appear unfinished or asymmetrical, with frequent use of extreme close-ups and fisheye perspectives, heightening the reader’s sense of disorientation or immersion.
-Especially in works like Ping Pong, these techniques reflect the inner states of characters more than external realism, what Natsume calls a “psychological realism” through form.
+As Fusanosuke writes, "his drawings may be hard to read, but they leave an impact."
+Panels often appear unfinished or asymmetrical, with frequent use of extreme close-ups and fisheye perspectives, heightening the reader's sense of disorientation or immersion.
+Especially in works like Ping Pong, these techniques reflect the inner states of characters more than external realism, what Natsume calls a "psychological realism" through form.
 The panel composition in Ping Pong is used to evoke the feeling of speed.